 For more information on the conference and descriptions of the submission policy areas, please visit: http://www.appam.org/regional-student-conference/

 We are soliciting abstracts for (1) individual papers or projects to be integrated into panels, (2) panels made up of 3-4 papers/projects, and (3) posters.
 Abstracts for individual papers/projects and posters should be no longer than 100 – 500 words; if a panel of papers/projects is proposed, there should be a summary of each paper/project plus an overarching description of the panel and its importance.

-***The deadline for all submissions is Friday, January 24, 2020.
-After review from the APPAM Program Committee, all submitters will receive an accept or reject notice in mid-February 2020
+***The deadline for all submissions is Friday, February 12, 2021.
+After review from the APPAM Program Committee, all submitters will receive an accept or reject notice in Late March 2021.

 There are 4 steps to the online submission process.

 Please provide paper and session titles that are no more than 15 words long.

 You will be required to select a Primary Policy Area.

 Please list all authors in the order you wish for them to appear in the program.

 Please include the submitting author, as anyone not listed in your submission will not appear in the program.